List of Deltora Quest characters: Clef and Azan

 Two hunters on the island of Plume.
 They saved Lief and Barda when they were drowning and later warned them against going to the island of Auron and later attempted to sacrifice them to save the people of Plume for four years, an idea that their leader, Worron, disliked.

 The Piper of Auron

 Commonly referred to as "The Piper," The Piper of Auron is the leader of the Auron tribe.
 He forced Penn to deceive Lief, Jasmine and Barda and used the trio as a tool to destroy the dome around the island of Auron and save his people.
 While journeying to the Island of Auron (also referred to as "The Isle of Illusion"), Lief, Barda and Jasmine suspected he was going to help them get his piece of the Pirran Pipe and then murder them and keep both his piece and their own, for himself.
 It turned out he wanted no such thing and gave them the stem of the Pirran Pipe after they had reclaimed his island for him.

+Auris

+Auris is the leader of the Auron tribe who chose to stay in the dome surrounding the island of Auron and believe in the illusions of Pirra.
+He is later revealed to be the only person still alive in the dome due to everyone else having failed to believe in the illusion.
+After the disbelief of the companions damages the dome badly enough for the light to return to the caverns and to allow the Arach into the dome, he holds the remainder in place until the Arach kill him, at which point the dome completely disappears.